lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 This procedure is intended for users of the Rubin Observatory that are interested in interacting with the  Observatory Control System.
 It contains basic information (with links and description) on how to connect to the observing interface tools at the summit and at the different test stands.

-- Each environment is composed of a `nublado`_ instance, an EFD instance (with Chronograf and other visualization tools) and LOVE interface.
+- Each operational environment is composed of a `nublado`_ instance, an EFD instance (with Chronograf and other visualization tools) and LOVE interface.
-- Coordination on the use of each environment is managed through Slack channels.
+- Coordination on the use of each operational environment is managed through Slack channels.
 - Most components are deployed as docker containers, orchestrated via ArgoCD and Kubernetes.
   A small subset of components are deployed with docker-compose and, in some cases, deployment is still done directly on bare metal nodes manually.

 .. _nublado: https://nb.lsst.io

-.. _Observing-Interface-Environments-Prerequisites:
+.. _Observing-Interface-Operational-Environments-Prerequisites:

 Prerequisites
 =============